ASPhillips8/rick-morty-episode/user-stories.md

 As a user, I want to save each episode that I want to watch in the future.

 **Details**
-Enable a save button that when clicked will add episode to watch later list that will persist in app.
+Enable a save button that when clicked will add episode to Saved Adventures list that will persist in app.
 This can be accomplished with click event.

+## Feature 5: Delete All Episodes that I Saved (Stretch Goal)

+**User Story**
+As a user, I want to delete any episode that i have saved

+**Details**
+Enable a delete button that when clicked will remove a episode from Saved Adventures list that will persist in app.
+This can be accomplished with click event and call upon the json server.